maciej-ka/learning-notes/react.md

 ```

 to still show loader for the rest of parts (ones without placeholder)
-use isPlaceholderData, so that you know that real data is not ready yet
+use `isPlaceholderData`, so that you know that real data is not ready yet
 ```javascript
 const { status, data, isPlaceholderData } = usePost(path)